fledge-iot/fledge-north-opcua/docs/index.rst

   - **Hierarchy**: This allows you to define a hierarchy for the OPCUA objects that is based on the meta data within the readings.
 See below for the definition of hierarchies.

+  - **Control Root**: The root node under whuch all control nodes will be created in the OPCUA server.

   - **Control Map**: This is defined if you wish your OPC/UA server to allow write to specific nodes to cause control inputs into the Fledge system.
 The definition of the control map is shown below.